 Also known as chicken shish, this is marinated chunks of chicken threaded onto a skewer and barbecued until succulent and genuinely wonderful.

 Usually served on a piece of tortilla wrap (known as lavas) with salad on the side, you’ll be full without realizing it, although you’ll still want to try another piece.

-Typically a breakfast dish, but I personally think you can enjoy this at any time of the day, gozleme is another flat bread-type of dish, but this time it contains all manner of different ingredients.
-A personal favorite of mine is potato, but you can try cheese, mincemeat, spinach, and cheese, the list goes on.
+Typically a breakfast dish, but I personally think you can enjoy this at any time of the day, gozleme is another flat bread-type of a dish, but this time it contains all manner of different ingredients.
+A personal favorite of mine is potato, but you can try cheese, mincemeat, spinach, and cheese; the list goes on.

 Eat it with bread, and if you want to go totally authentic, avoid the fork and simply dig in, using the bread as a scooping aid!

-You’ll find balik ekmek all over the country but it’s typically famous in the Eminonu region of Istanbul, where the fish is caught directly from the Bosphorus (usually, but not always) and served straight off the barbecue onto fresh bread.
+You’ll find balik ekmek all over the country, but it’s typically famous in the Eminonu region of Istanbul, where the fish is caught directly from the Bosphorus (usually, but not always) and served straight off the barbecue onto fresh bread.

 The other plus point is that this is a very cheap street food which you can simply grab and eat, while still being full at the end.

 A word of warning here – if you’re even slightly full after your meal, don’t have kunefe as a dessert!
 However, it’s perfect as an afternoon snack.
 The reason?
 Because it’s pretty heavy, yet still rather delicious.